Collisteru/language_colors/README.md

 # Language Colors

 How can we assign each language a color in a way that respects their linguistic distances?
-This is what this project aims to do.

 The procedure is described in this blogpost: [LINK].